 You’ll note in the screen snap you can print your letters or edit individual letters.
 Even if my previews looked fine, I still like to click Edit Individual letters.
 One benefit is that it creates a separate file called letters1.doc.
 This file is useful if you need to keep a copy of what was sent.
 You can rename the file to something descriptive.

 If the document you created is one that you plan to reuse, you should save it.
 When you save this document, you’ll see one letter with prefilled values.
 You won’t see the chevrons and field names.
 What’s nice about saving this letter is it maintains the relationship with your data file and merge codes.
 The next time you open the file, it will read your data file and populate the merge codes.
-If you want to send to a different set of people, you edit your Excel file.
+If you want to send it to a different set of people, you edit your Excel file.

 Creating a mail merge letter with Word and Excel may not win you an election, but it can set you apart.
 I think people prefer correspondence that is more personalized than a “Dear friends” letter.